The US may get to claim the genres as its own, but Australia boasts a fair share of jazz credibility too.

 Representing the pinnacle of Australian jazz for nearly 40 years, Sandy Evans is one of the nation’s most exciting saxophonists, appearing on over 30 records and being a pivotal force in the educational sector.
 Channeling the free-spirited playing of US trailblazers such as Charlie Parker and Ornette Coleman, Evans’ playing is cosmic as hell, and her drive to collaborate with artists from all corners of the globe has almost certainly taken Australian jazz up a notch in the eyes of players on the world stage.
 A recipient of the Order of Australia and a lecturer at UNSW, Sandy Evans is nothing short of sensational.

 While he’s better known as the lead vocalist and guitarist of 2000s Aussie rockers Thirsty Merc, anyone who’s clued into the landscape of Australian music will know where Rai Thistlethwayte’s talents shine through the brightest: jazz, baby.
-Thistlethwayte is a certified guru on the keys, and his ability to play two totally independent keys parts while simultaneously singing his heart out a la D’Angelo needs to be seen to be believed.
-It’s truly astonishing to witness how much talent this dude’s got up his sleeve!
+Thistlethwayte is a certified guru on the keys, and his ability to play two totally independent keys parts while simultaneously singing his heart out – a la D’Angelo – needs to be seen to be believed.

 Any musician will attest to the fact that it’s incredibly difficult to sing and play at the same time, but singing and drumming is just something else entirely.
 Throw jazz in the mix, and you’re looking at the near impossible – that is, unless you’re Melbourne’s Holly Norman.
 Known for her incredibly spacious, deft touch on the drums and her sweet singing voice, Holly also works as an event programmer and is also regarded as a pretty mean yoga teacher, and even runs her own dedicated yoga course for drummers.
-Now that’s commitment!
+Talk about commitment.

 Another keynote jazz pianist with Australian roots, Barney McAll departed the country to pursue an international career in the ‘90s, where he immersed himself in the famous jazz scene of New York and well and truly came out on top.
 Now recognised as one of the best pianists in the world, McAll can be found regularly playing with legendary funk trombonist Fred Wesley – the very same who played with James Brown and Parliament-Funkadelic – as well as previously playing with the likes of Roy Ayers, Kenny Garret, Maceo Parker and Sia.